vertex-center/vertex/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please report them at vertex-security@arra.cloud.
+To report a vulnerability, please report them at vertex-security@arra.red.